 We are the 38th largest school district in Georgia, and is Statesboro and Bulloch County's second-largest employer with more than 1,450 employees.
 We serve nearly 10,500 students in a consolidated system with 15 campuses and two alternative learning centers: Cedarwood and the Transitions Learning Center.

-Bulloch County is an education community with a choice of public, private

-  and homeschool K-12 options for parents.
-There are three post-secondary

-  institutions within the county (Georgia Southern University, East Georgia

-  State College and Ogeechee Technical College).
-Our students and faculty

-  benefit from the partnerships we have built with these education partners.
+Bulloch County is an education community with choices of public, private, charter and homeschool K-12 options.
+There are three post-secondary institutions within the county (Georgia Southern University, East Georgia State College and Ogeechee Technical College).
+Our students and faculty benefit from the partnerships we have built with these education partners.

 Strategic Waivers School System